banalminutiae/COMP2006-Basic-Scheduler/README.md

 # Basic-Scheduler
-Implementation of job scheduler using Pthreads using an elevator metaphor.
+Implementation of job scheduler with Pthreads using an elevator metaphor.